 Figure 5 Propellers CFD simulation

-2.2.1.2 Propeller
+2.2.1.2 Propeller manufacture

 The manufacture of rotor blades is a critical phase in ensuring that the propeller subsystem meets the structural, aerodynamic, and compatibility requirements for a high-thrust drone application.
 As the designated team member responsible for rotor fabrication, I led the full manufacturing pipeline, including process selection, mold design, material testing, and quality validation.